 This achievement in the music business of GSA was followed by various music theatre productions („M & The Acid Monks“ 2012 and „Gilgamesh Must Die!“ 2014, both at Deutsche Oper Berlin, „Peter Pan“ 2015 at Konzerttheater Bern, „Die Drei Räuber“ 2017, „Herr der Diebe“ 2018 and „Wiederauferstehung der Vögel“ 2020 at Theater Basel).

 He studied music at the Zurich University of the Arts (MA Music Instrumental Pop) and completed his bachelor and master studies with honors.
-He works as a live & studio bass player, musical director, producer and composer and is also part of CLUB FÜR MELODIEN, a Switzerland based artist collective founded in 2019 that carries out music, theatre and film projects.
+He works as a live & studio bass player, musical director, composer and producer and is also part of CLUB FÜR MELODIEN, a Switzerland based artist collective that carries out music, theatre and film projects.

 He is also an instructor at the Zurich University of the Arts (ZHdK) and teaches bass and piano when not being on the road.
 He lives in Berlin and Basel.